1949

 earlier (TWA).
 The Ad text appears below:

-A media quote about Frye which applied to TWA and Ansco appeared
+Media quote about Frye in regard to TWA and Ansco appeared

 manner, Frye is a hard driving-executive and one who burns the